cambridge-cares/CitiesKG/CEA_AGENT/README.md

       }}
 ```

-For building height two different queries are possible.
+For building height, two different queries are possible.
 For IRIs containing kings-lynn-open-data the following query is used.
 ```

 PREFIX  ocgml: <http://www.theworldavatar.com/ontology/ontocitygml/citieskg/OntoCityGML.owl#>